apache/flagon-distill/README.rst

 Apache SensSoft Distill
 =======================

-Apache Distill is part of the `SensSoft <http://sensssoft.incubator.apache.org>`_ software stack.
+Distill is part of the `Apache SensSoft <http://sensssoft.incubator.apache.org>`_ project.
-It comprises an analytical engine for `SensSoft UserALE.js <https://github.com/apache/incubator-senssoft-user-ale>`_ and `SensSoft UserALE.PyQt5 <https://github.com/apache/incubator-senssoft-userale-pyqt5>`_
-to interact with user activity logs and apply basic analtical operations to the data.
+It comprises an analytical engine for `UserALE <http://senssoft.incubator.apache.org/userale/>`_ to interact with user activity logs and apply basic analytical operations to the data.

-Install instructions can be found `here <https://draperlaboratory.github.io/distill/installation.html>`_.
+Install instructions can be found `here <http://senssoft.incubator.apache.org/docs/distill/>`_.

-A contribution guide has been provided `here <https://draperlaboratory.github.io/distill/contributing.html>`_.
+A contribution guide has been provided `here <http://senssoft.incubator.apache.org/docs/contributing.html>`_.